 What is ～てある?

 ～てある shows a current state caused by someone's action.
 This state results from purposeful action done by someone, not something.
+In other words, the someone has to be a person.
+Personification, however, can be used to make non-humans treated as people in this situation.
 It's used with transitive verbs, but を is not used for this usage.
 The basic pattern is (だれかに)XがYてある.

 花が生けてある means that "the flowers have been arranged (by someone)" and the flowers are still arranged as such. 生ける is transitive.
 Do not confuse with 生きる.

 The following example exhibits a static nuance.
 The resultant state is "to have informed."